Mariusmarten/Complexity-Resources/README.md

 - add things from man and machine to complexity

+'It's better to have questions you can‘t answer than having answers you can‘t question.'

 ## Advanced Complex Systems
 - Merge advanced / research; different sections and subsections
 * [Website: Complexity Labs](http://complexitylabs.io): an online platform for the research, education, analysis and design of complex systems.
 Posts, Magazins, Videos, Books and Paper are available.